llccrr/dev-app-settings/iterm2/README.md

 # iTerm2

-Can be imported throw the applications settings
+Can be imported from the applications settings